Please enter a minimum of 2 characters to search.

 November 19th, 1928 - September 8th, 2025

-Walter Frank Eichman, of Whitewater, WI, a beloved father, grandfather, and friend, passed away peacefully on September 8, 2025, at the age of 96 +9 months, surrounded by his loving family in Madison, Wisconsin.
-Walter was born at home at the aid of a Midwife, on November 19, 1928, in Chicago, Illinois, to the late Walter John Eichman and Anna Eichman (née Kusmierkewicz).
+Walter Frank Eichman, of Whitewater, Wisconsin, beloved father, grandfather, and friend, passed away peacefully on September 8, 2025, at the age of 96 +9 months, surrounded by his loving family in Madison, Wisconsin.
+Walter was born at home with the aid of a Midwife, on November 19, 1928, in Chicago, Illinois, to the late Walter John Eichman and Anna Eichman (née Kusmierkewicz).

 A proud veteran, Walter served in the United States Navy, he enlisted in 1945, where he played a significant role during A-bomb testing.
 His service took him to San Diego, Washington State, and Alaska, instilling in him a deep appreciation for the beauty of nature and the importance of community service.

 Walter was not only a dedicated employee but also a devoted community member.
-He served as Commander for Post #606 in Hebron, Illinois, and held the position of village trustee for Wonder Lake, Illinois.
-His faith was paramount in his life; he served as an elder in several churches and volunteered for Meals on Wheels, embodying the spirit of giving and compassion.
+He served as Commander for American Legion Post #606 in Hebron, Illinois, and held the position of village trustee for Wonder Lake, Illinois.
+His faith was paramount in his life; he served as an elder in 3 Lutheran churches, in separate decades, and was baptized as an infant at Saint John of God Catholic Church, Chicago.
+He had memberships and /or regular involvement in 7 Christian churches over his lifetime.
+Walter and Florence volunteered to deliver for Meals on Wheels for a full year, as an elder senior himself, among the hundreds of prior volunteer hours for churches and Communities, embodying his faith in action and spirit of giving and compassion.

 Throughout his life, Walter had a plethora of hobbies and interests.
-He was an avid lover of music, frequently enjoying artists like the Pointer Sisters, Crystal Gayle, and Roger Whittaker.
+He was an avid lover of music, frequently enjoying artists like the Pointer Sisters, Crystal Gayle, and Roger Whittaker, Andy Williams, The Mills Brothers, The Andrew Sisters and many more.
+Among Walter's most watched tv shows were Lawrence Welk, Gunsmoke, Benny Hill, Family Classics and Creature Feature.
+He grew up watching the many Marx Brothers movies, Laurel and Hardy, and later Abbott and Costello.
 Inspired by his idol, J. Edgar Cayce, he had a lifelong belief that people were connected energetically and mentally.
 Walter was a devout Christian and a consistent presence in his church community, inspired by his faithful devout parents.
-They were very devout and attended church weekly.
+They were very Faithful and attended church weekly.
+Walter and his sister Loraine had a very tight loving relationship with each other and their parents; growing up during The Great Depression made them value every penny and scrap that was found while walking, as it was common to walk miles every week, to go anywhere, to save on bus fare.
 His creative spirit flourished through woodworking, inventing, and various handyman tasks around the house.
 Walter invented a sewer valve for the basement of his home in Chicago that kept the flood waters and heavy rain coming into the basement.
 He also made several rainwater valves for several other neighbors on his block.
 He enjoyed golfing, bowling, and even had a talent for hunting, cherishing the great outdoors.

-In addition to his parents, Walter and Anna and the love of his life, Florence, Walter is preceded in death by his beloved son, Wayne Paul Eichman; his cherished dogs, Pudgie, Trixie, Taffy and Muffy; his sister, Loraine Perillo (Chorba); and his Poland born mother-in-law, Cecylia "Bushie" Martynowicz, who ran a grocery store in her home with her husband.
-Along with brothers-in-law, Michael Perillo, Frank (Irene) Martynowicz, uncle Johnny Chorba, sisters-in-law, Harriet (Raymond) Pawlak, and cousins, Barbara (Harold) Ċox, Raymond Pawlak, and Lance (Mary) Pawlak.
+In addition to his parents, Walter and Anna and the love of his life, Florence, Walter is preceded in death by his beloved son, Wayne Paul Eichman; his cherished dogs, Skippy, Pudgie, Trixie, Taffy and Muffy; his sister, Loraine Perillo (Chorba); and his Poland born mother-in-law, Cecylia "Bushie" Martynowicz, who ran a grocery store in her home with her husband.
+Also preceding Walter in death are his brothers-in-law, Frank (Irene) Martynowicz, Uncle Johnny Chorba, Michael Perillo, sisters-in-law, Harriet (Raymond) Pawlak, Rita ( Paul) Paciga, and nieces and nephews, Barbara (Harold) Ċox, Raymond Pawlak, and Lance (Mary) Pawlak.

 He is survived by his three loving daughters: Alea ”Linda” (Robert) Cunningham of Santa Barbara, CA, Doreen Long (Bill) Dodge of Whitewater, WI, and Marie (Greg) Badgley of Wonder Lake, IL.
-Walter was a proud grandfather to Cecelia (Louis) Long of Wichita, KS, Jesse Long of Hebron, IL, and Jeneva (Jakob) Long of Ithaca, NY.
-He also leaves behind a circle of cousins, Sharon (Wallace) Conlon, Terry (Joyce) Martynowicz, Gail (Dale, Doug, and son Danny) Pawlak, Billy (Margie) Pawlak, Susan Paciga, John Paciga, Robert Paciga, Sandra Paciga, a niece, Corrie Ann Chorba, and a great-niece, Laura Chorba, who will all miss him dearly.
+Walter is a proud grandfather to Cecelia (Louis) Long of Wichita, KS, Jesse Long of Hebron, IL, and Jeneva (Jakob) Long of Ithaca, NY.
+He also leaves behind nieces and nephews, Sharon (Wallace) Conlon, Terry (Joyce) Martynowicz, Gail (Dale, Doug, and son Danny) Lang, Billy (Margie) Pawlak, Susan Paciga, John Paciga, Robert Paciga, Sandra Paciga, a niece, Corrie Ann Chorba, and a great-niece, Laura Chorba, who will all miss him dearly.

 Walter spent many joyful summers on the 8 acres of land he owned in Kingston, IL, creating lasting memories with family and friends.
 He owned 2 horses named Rebel and Big Red.
+Incredibly, Walter always found time to help extended family, friends and neighbors, in spite of frequently working 16 hour work shifts and occasionally 24 hour shift at the Energy Plant.
+Walter built a tree house up high in a 100 year Old Oak tree and a Deer Hunting Stand in another tree on his 8 acre country weekend retreat.
+Also built a clubhouse for his kids in the backyard of his Chicago home.
+His private unique summer trailer home in Kingston, held a deep love that he created with his wife and four children.
 His legacy of love, kindness, and unwavering strength will continue to inspire all who had the privilege to know him.

 A funeral service to honor Walter’s life will be held at Nitardy Funeral Home, 550 N. Newcomb Street, Whitewater, WI 53190, on September 18, 2025, at 1:00 PM.
 Visitation will begin at 10:00 AM and go until time of services.
 Friends and family are encouraged to share their memories and celebrate the remarkable life of this extraordinary man.